Unexpected bonds that formed from saving wildlife in Ecuador

 © Ron Levy

-(This article originally appeared in Endangered Species Magazine, Spring 2000.
-It has been revised and updated.)
+(Article originally appeared in Endangered Species Magazine, Spring 2000, Australia.
+Revised and updated.)

 A tapir greets a visitor to San Martin Zoo